Violence and abuse against shop workers increasing

 Freedom From Fear

-Responding to the Consortium’s new survey, the General Secretary of Usdaw, Paddy Lillis said: “Life on the frontline of retail can be pretty tough for many shopworkers and there is still a lot to do to help protect them.
+Responding to the Consortium’s 2019 survey, the General Secretary of USDAW, Paddy Lillis said: “Life on the frontline of retail can be pretty tough for many shopworkers and there is still a lot to do to help protect them.

 “We launched our Freedom From Fear Campaign in the face of growing concerns amongst retail staff about violence, threats and abuse.
 The campaign works with employers to promote respect and make shops safer for staff.